cagilalsac/ProductsMVC/README.md

     https://github.com/cagilalsac/ProductsMVC/tree/master/MVC/Controllers/GroupsController.cs

 66. Add the [Authorize(Roles = "Admin,User")] attribute, or [Authorize] attribute since we have only 2 roles, on top of the Index action of the UsersController class so that authenticated users with all roles can execute the Index action.
+Then add [Authorize] attribute on top of the Details, Edit and Delete get and post actions to allow only authenticated users to execute.
+These actions also include if the user is trying to make an operation on his/her own account through IsOwnAccount method or the user is in Admin role checks.
-Then add [Authorize(Roles = "Admin")] attribute on top of the Details, Create, Edit and Delete get and post actions so that authenticated users with role Admin can execute these actions.
+    Finally add [Authorize(Roles = "Admin")] attribute on top of the Create get and post actions so that authenticated users with role
+    Admin can execute these actions.
 The Login, Logout and Register actions can be executed by everyone since no Authorize attribute is defined.
-However, if Authorize attribute was defined at the controller level, we should have used
-    AllowAnonymous for Login, Logout and Register actions:
+However, if Authorize attribute was defined at the controller level, we should have used AllowAnonymous for Login, Logout and Register actions:
     https://github.com/cagilalsac/ProductsMVC/tree/master/MVC/Controllers/UsersController.cs

+    Note: Authenticated user's viewing account details and account editing features are optional.
+You don't need to do as homework.
+          If you don't want to implement these features, just add [Authorize(Roles = "Admin")] attribute on top of the Details, Create, Edit and Delete get and post actions to the scaffolded UsersController.

 67. We shouldn't show the links directing to unauthorized controller actions in the views.
 Therefore, we need to add if the user is in
     Admin role in the layout view for the Roles link.
 We also need to check if the user is in Admin or User role (checking if user is authenticated is better since we have only 2 roles) for the Groups and Users links.
 We can show the user name and
-    Logout link if the user is authenticated, Register and Login links if the user is not authenticated:
+    Logout links if the user is authenticated, Register and Login links if the user is not authenticated:
     https://github.com/cagilalsac/ProductsMVC/tree/master/MVC/Views/Shared/_Layout.cshtml

 68. We also should check if the user is authenticated in the Index view of the Groups since only authenticated users can execute the